BethWProjects/Paw-Paths/README.md

 ![CSS](https://img.shields.io/badge/CSS3-1572B6?style=for-the-badge&logo=css3&logoColor=white)

 ## Future Iterations
-- We would like to add a POST to allow users to enter hikes they have been on.
+- We would like to add a POST to allow users to enter hikes they have been on
-- Add a login feature so users can add favorites.
+- Add a login feature so users can add favorites

 ## Dev Notes
 ### Wins